dullroar/ten-steps-to-linux-survival/Step09.md

        ls [OPTION]...
 [FILE]...

 DESCRIPTION
        List  information  about  the FILEs (the current directory by default).
-Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.
+       Sort entries alphabetically if none of -cftuvSUX nor --sort  is  speci‐ fied.

-       Mandatory arguments to long options are mandatory for short optio...
+       Mandatory  arguments  to  long  options are mandatory for short options too.

        -a, --all
               do not ignore entries starting with .

        -A, --almost-all
               do not list implied . and ..

-...and so on...
+       --author
+ Manual page ls(1) line 1 (press h for help or q to quit)
 ```

-**Note:** `man` uses `less` as a paginator, with all that means, including
+**Note:** `man` uses `less`\drcmd{less} as a paginator, with all that means, including
 the same navigation and search keys, and most important to remember - `Q`
 to quit.
 How do I know this?
 Because of course you can `man man`!